thoughtspot/thoughtspot.github.io/_release/free-trial.md

 * To facilitate connecting to your data using Redshift, users now see a connection creation checklist during the Redshift connection process. <br>
 ![]({{ site.baseurl }}/images/free-trial-add-connection-redshift.png "Redshift connection creation checklist"){: .inline}

-* The *more options* menu on the Data page no longer contains the option to *View CSV* once a user deletes a previously uploaded CSV file.
+* The *more options* menu on the Data page no longer contains the option to *View CSV* after a user deletes a previously uploaded CSV file.
 Now, users can immediately upload a new CSV file by selecting *Upload CSV*.

 * We made the following design changes to Free Trial:
   * We adjusted the size of the video thumbnail that appears during Analyst onboarding.